chromiumembedded/cef/README.md

 # Binary Distributions

-Binary distributions, which include all files necessary to build a CEF-based application, are available on the [Downloads](http://www.magpcss.net/cef_downloads/) page and http://cefbuilds.com.
+Binary distributions, which include all files necessary to build a CEF-based application, are available on the [Downloads](http://opensource.spotify.com/cefbuilds/index.html) page.
 Binary distributions are stand-alone and do not require the download of CEF or Chromium source code.
 Symbol files for debugging binary distributions of libcef can also be downloaded from the above links.

 # Source Distributions